Teachers’ Bargaining Committee

 In 2016, he obtained a certificate in labour negotiations from Queen’s University.

-In addition to his duties on the provincial bargaining team, Brent is also a member of the STF Executive’s Budget, Finance and Audit and Executive Visioning committees.
+Samantha is the Vice-President of the Saskatchewan Teachers’ Federation.
+She has served on the provincial Executive since 2015.
+In addition to being a member of the Teachers’ Bargaining Committee, she is also a member of the STF Executive’s Budget, Finance and Audit and Executive Governance committees.

 Debbie has been an educator for 26 years.
 She is a member of the STF Executive and has been President of the Regina Catholic School Teachers’ Association since 2012.
 Prior to holding that office, she was the Association’s Vice-President from 2007 to 2012.
 Debbie brings a unique perspective to the Teachers’ Bargaining Committee, having served on both sides of teacher contract negotiations.
 For one round of recent bargaining talks, Debbie was President of the Saskatchewan School Boards Association.
 That meant she was a pivotal member of the Government-Trustee Bargaining Committee.